Please note that the BA FPP is currently closed for applications

 Our training package includes everything, from flight training to books, uniforms, accommodation, three cooked meals a day, exam fees….
 There are no hidden costs, which means you will have complete peace of mind and can just focus on your training.
 FTE also does not charge extra for CAA fees and includes a Class 1 medical renewal in the package.

-If you choose to train at FTEJerez you choose to join pioneers in aviation.
+If you choose to train at FTEJerez you choose to join one of Europe's leading aviation training institutions.
 We were the first to introduce real integrated ab initio pilot training, the first to introduce a Jet Orientation Course (JOC) with British Airways in the nineties and the first FTO approved by the UK CAA to conduct the Multi-Pilot Licence (MPL).
 Currently all our MCC/JOC training is conducted on FTEJerez’s state-of-the-art Boeing 737 NG simulator with 3-axis seat cueing motion.

 What other says about us